 IMPACT ASSESSMENT QUALITY AND SAFETY No, there are no specific quality and safety implications IMPLICATIONS/IMPACT related to the activity outlined in this report.
 LEGAL Yes, please see detail below IMPLICATIONS/IMPACT Compliance with Welsh Government Targets FINANCIAL Yes, please see detail below IMPLICATION/IMPACT Budget has been identified to support initiatives and a longer term plan is being costed.
-WORKFORCE IMPLICATION/IMPACT Yes, please see detail below Commitment from the Workforce is key to achieving targets SOCIO ECONOMIC IMPLICATION/IMPACT Yes, please detail below IIVII LICATION/IIVII ACT Social impacts on health are embedded in the broader environment and shaped by complex relationships between economic systems and social structures.
-RESEARCH AND INNOVATION and shaped by complex relationships between economic systems
+WORKFORCE IMPLICATION/IMPACT Yes, please see detail below Commitment from the Workforce is key to achieving targets SOCIO ECONOMIC IMPLICATION/IMPACT Yes, please detail below IN LIGHTION, IN ACT Social impacts on health are embedded in the broader environment and shaped by complex relationships between economic systems and social structures.
+RESEARCH AND INNOVATION No, there are no specific research and innovation implications IMPLICATION/IMPACT relating to the activity outlined within this report.

-Page 2 of 4 Author: Julie Ash Decarbonisation Report Approver: Claire Osmundsen-Little INTERNAL - IF PRINTED THIS BECOMES AN UNCONTROLLED COPY
+Decarbonisation Report Page 2 of 4 Author: Julie Ash Approver: Claire Osmundsen-Little INTERNAL - IF PRINTED THIS BECOMES AN UNCONTROLLED COPY

-Acronyr ns DHCW Digital Health and Care Wales SHA Special Health Authority
+Acronyr ms DHCW Digital Health and Care Wales SHA Special Health Authority